Comparisons

 Can you have a graveside service after cremation?

 Yes — ashes can be interred in a small plot at most cemeteries, with a service at the graveside.
-This is materially less expensive than a full burial.
+This is materially different from a full burial in both cost and service format.